elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.ParticipationToken.redeem({ \_signer, participationToken, \_forgoFees, onSent, onSuccess, onFailed })

 Converts the user's Participation Tokens to Reputation Tokens.
-Due to the fact that the fees can sometimes take months to claim, the parameter `forgoFees` can be set to true if the user would like to redeem his or her Participation Tokens without having to wait.
+Due to the fact that Markets can sometimes take months to Finalize (and, therefore, fees can take months to claim), the parameter `forgoFees` can be set to true if the user would like to redeem his or her Participation Tokens immediately without having to wait.

 This transaction will fail if `msg.sender` does not have any Participation Tokens.